Usdaw has more than six hundred reps aged under 27 who are working hard across the UK to support Usdaw members.

 "I love being a rep. In the future I'd like to complete the Academy."

-Graham Menzies - Scottish division
+Graham Menzies - Scottish Region

 Nightshift worker Graham has worked for Tesco for eight years and been a rep for a year.

-"I became active because I wanted to protect young workers' rights," said Graham who lives in Dundee.
+"I became active because I wanted to protect young workers' rights," said Graham, who lives in Dundee.
 "I also come from a trade union family, my dad is a rep for the Communication Workers' Union."

 The 26 year-old is the youngest rep in a team of six.
 "I feel quite lucky with our team.
 We have a good mix of old and new reps.